techscapades/motion-streaming/README.md

 6. bash WS-setup.sh

 to start streaming:

-docker start cam-videostream && docker exec -d cam-videostream /bin/bash /motion-streaming/begin-webstream.sh
+1. docker start cam-videostream && docker exec -d cam-videostream /bin/bash /motion-streaming/begin-webstream.sh
+2. go to the webstreaming port you defined for cam1 and then login to the webpage

 Modification of cam1-cam4:
 1. the cam_path.txt file is deprecated, it scans the available video devices instead and sets that dynamically before motion begins